 Critical Material Properties

-The selection of appropriate construction materials is crucial for achieving safe, cost-effective, and reliable topside girder design over a typical platform service life.
+Selecting appropriate construction materials is crucial to achieving a safe, cost-effective, and reliable topside girder design for a typical platform service life.
 Materials must exhibit adequate strength while also resisting fatigue, corrosion, thermal strains, and extreme temperatures in harsh offshore environments.

 Mechanical Properties